nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
-### If you forget some commands, you are always welcome to check this page again!
-### Showing the website for user guide : `help`
+### Provides link to the user guide : `help`

-Shows a message explaining how to access the help page.

-Expected outcome: You should see a window like the picture shown below:
+This command generates a link to our user guide.

+- A window should pop up, and it should look like the one in the image below:

 ![help message](images/helpMessage.png)